Woodbridge Holiday Cottages

 UFFORD and LOWER UFFORD

 Ideal for those who want to be close to Woodbridge yet in easy striking distance of Snape and Aldeburgh.
 Lower Ufford is a charming village with a ‘locals’ pub and a fine church which boasts one of the finest font covers in the country.
-Some stylish properties to stay in include The Studio at Yew Cottage (2), Hawkeswade Barn (2), Willow Farm Cottage (4) as well as Dower House Granary (2) and Lime Cottage (4) close to the church.
 A little to the west is Ufford which currently enjoys fine eating at the Ufford Crown.
-Walk here from Mill Cottage (4), Meadow Lodge (6) or Hollybank Cottage (8) which is adjacent to Orchard Barn (3).
+Walk here from Mill Cottage (4), Meadow Lodge (6) or Hollybank Cottage (8) which is adjacent to Orchard Cottage (3).

 Just 4 miles west of Woodbridge Hasketon's pub The Turks Head is much loved by holidaymakers enjoying a day's cycling or walking.
 Near by is The Garden House (2) set in extensive gardens visitors can use the hard tennis court during their stay.